eliahderechte/quick-infogather/README.md

-Note: The .exe is only the converted Python script, but I wanted to put the Python in here aswell for improvement suggestions
+Note: The .exe is only the converted Python script, but I wanted to put the Python in here aswell for improvement suggestions <br>
+      It mostly works on Windows only but I'll try to give it a bigger compability.